amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - > ...
 On a comparison of the various Drâvidian dialects we arrive at the conclusion that the primitive form of this pronouns was 'nî,' 'nû,' or 'na;' - most probably the first.
 The only essential part of the pronoun appears to be the initial consonant 'n;' just as in the Indo-European languages 't' is the only essential part of the corresponding pronoun.
 In each family the vowel by the help of which the initial consonant is enunciated varies considerably, but evinces, on the whole, a preference for 'i' in the Dravidian languages, for 'u; in the Indo-European.
 [From page [309](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-309)]

-Caldwell seems to have included `nu` and `ni` in the list of possible second-person pronominal roots based on the Tamil second-person pronominal forms containing the vowel `u` and the Tulu, Malayalam grammatical personal suffix `a` of finite verb forms, correspondingly.
+Caldwell seems to have included `nu` and `na` in the list of possible second-person pronominal roots based on the Tamil second-person pronominal forms containing the vowel `u` and the Tulu, Malayalam grammatical personal suffix `a` of finite verb forms, correspondingly.
 But his conclusion that Dravidian languages lean towards the vowel `i` and the Indo-European languages towards the vowel `u`